iTwin/iTwinUI/.changeset/smart-flies-reflect.md

 "@itwin/itwinui-react": patch
 ---

-Previously added leniency in mouse precision when hovering from one `MenuItem` to its submenu now even works for `MenuItem`s that are not at the end of the menu.
+Submenus within a `DropdownMenu` will now consistently require less precision when moving the mouse between the parent item and the submenu.